Jenna-LHW/python-tkinter/projects/simple-calculator/documentation/development-log.md

 ```
 ![Solution-1](/screenshoots/Solution-1.png)

-- Why it happened: The gaps between the buttons were caused by the *padx=10, pady=10* parameters in the grid condfiguration.
+- Why it happened: The gaps between the buttons were caused by the 'padx=10, pady=10* parameters in the grid condfiguration.
 These parameters add 10 pixels of padding around each button, which I misuderstood for width and height.
 I thought these specifies the width and heigth of the buttons

 ### Thoughts & Reflections
-Read **well** documentations.
-Don't just assume things!
+Always read documentation **carefully** - don't just assume how things work!
+This mistake taught me the importance of understanding each parameter's actual purpose before implementing it.
+The confusion between padding and dimensions led me to redo my notes and organize them more systematically.